jufuku-haijo/ts-lib-starter/README.md

 ## Using this template

 - Search `ts-lib-starter` and replace it with your custom package name.
-- Search `egoist` and replace it with your name.
+- Search `nemurubaka` and replace it with your name.

 ## License